drLatta/Goose-GP-copilot/README.md

-# Goose-GP-copilot
-A modular GPT-based copilot built by a GP, for GPs — optimize your clinical workflow, one command at a time

 # Goose GP Copilot — AI-Powered Prompt Framework for General Practice
 *Version 2.6 | Open-source clinical tool built by a frontline GP*